 Diedra frowned.
 "No, not really.
 I can't think of boy's names, I just can't imagine having a boy child.
 I'd like to name her after one of the goddesses, though.
 Which reminds me, if it isn't too personal, which god or goddess do you pray to?"

-Rebecka pushed away her plate.
-She rarely had to face up to this part of her past, but she felt strangely comfortable around Diedra now.
+Rebecka pushed away her now empty plate.
+She rarely had to face up to this part of her past, but she felt relatively comfortable around Diedra now.
 "Well, I did pray to the one true god of Israel, but my lover prayed to the Consort of God, Lilith.
-Eventually, I also started praying to Lilith and kept refusing to marry.
+Eventually, I also started praying to Lilith and kept refusing to marry the man my father had picked out for me.
 I was kicked out of my tribe, so I wandered until I settled here.
-There was already a healer and midwife here, so I bought the produce stand and started selling vegetables.
+There was already a healer and midwife here, so I bought the business from the old grocer.
 Now, who do you pray to?"

 Diedra thought for a long moment, then answered, "Usually Athena and Diana.
 They are goddesses of warriors.
 So, you grew up believing in one god?
 How boring!"

-"Not boring.
-But, I must admit that Greeks are much more open minded than Hebrews, at least toward women.
+Rebecka laughed.
+"Not boring, but I must admit that the Greek gods and goddesses are more fun.
 Enough about religion, let's wash dishes."

 Diedra started clearing off the dishes, then asked, "Can you really hear my baby's heartbeat?"

 Rebecka laughed as she started washing dishes.
-"Yes, I told you.
-Do you want me to listen for your baby's heartbeat?"
+"Yes, I should be able to.
+Do you want me to listen for your baby's heartbeat?

 Diedra nodded yes as she started drying the dishes that Rebecka had washed.
 "I just hope it is a girl.
 Can you tell that too?"

 Diedra finished drying the dishes before she answered.
 Finally, she said, "No, I really hadn't thought much about it.
 I guess I'm just so used to everyone in my village sharing things that it really didn't occur to me.
-Where should I go for bedding and clothing?
-What about diapers?"
+What do you suggest I do?"

-Rebecka thought for a moment, then answered, "Cyrene mentioned that she was finally going to get rid of Xena's baby things.
-Maybe you can buy them from her.
-After all, her husband has been missing for years--after he came back from war on leave, he was never seen again.
-This was just before I came here--Xena was about three months old when I arrived.
+Rebecka thought for a moment, then answered, "Cyrene mentioned that she was finally going to get rid of Xena's baby things, so maybe you can buy them from her.
+She doesn't seem to be in a hurry to remarry, so I seriously doubt she will have any more children.
 I think we've finished here, let's go to your room so I can listen to the baby."

 They walked into Diedra's room, where Rebecka directed her to lay down on her bed.
 Rebecka gently lifted Diedra's dress and laid her hands and head on Diedra's belly, listening intently.
 She finally said, "I hear the baby, it has a very strong heartbeat."
 She raised her head, but kept her hands on Diedra's belly.
 "May I examine you?"

 "Sure."
 Diedra watched as best she could as Rebecka gently probed her belly.
-Strange, how nice this felt, just to have someone touch her.
-She was used to the Amazon village, where most of the women hugged when they met, or at least patted your shoulder.
-She missed the human contact.
-Cyrene would usually hug her when she went with the delivery boy to the inn, but she didn't get to go very often.
+It felt so good, just to have someone touch her.
+She was used to the Amazon village, where most of the women hugged when they met, or at least patted your shoulder, and she missed the human contact.
 She half-closed her eyes as Rebecka continued her exam, lifting her dress higher to trace the scar on her side.
 She shivered slightly as the cool air hit her nipples and hardened them.
 Finally, Rebecka pulled her dress back down and announced, "I believe you are healthy.
 That is quite a nasty scar, but it feels like it healed nicely.
 It would have been less noticeable if it had been sewn up, rather than just bandaged."

 "Yes, I suppose so."
 Diedra was almost sorry that the exam was over, she had been enjoying Rebecka's warm hands on her.
 She sat up and impulsively reached for the other woman, drawing her into a long embrace.